lila-masand/Final-Project/README.md

 ## Usage
 Download the provided files and run `make` in your C++ environment, after which `./scheduling_app.exe` will run the program.
 There are no arguments required.
-The workload text files can be altered however you would like - the arrival time is first, and then duration.
+The workload text files can be altered however you would like - the arrival time is first, and then duration of the process (0 10 = a process with an arrival of 0 and a duration of 10).

 ## Documentation
 Further documentation is present in the source files.